-4.4 Move Elements
+4.5 Move Elements

-Move elements, i.e. images, videos, graphics or presets, between channels and columns, including the Media Column, Armed and Program columns and the Shortcuts Bar.
+You can move elements, i.e. images, videos, graphics or presets, between channels and columns, including the Media Column, Armed and Program columns and the Shortcuts Bar.

-The options for moving elements change if whether Multiplay is off air or on air, and whether 1-Tap Mode is enabled when on air.
+The options for moving elements change depending on whether Multiplay is off air or on air, and whether 1-Tap Mode is enabled when on air.